 The Moka Pot is a three chambered pot: water in the bottom chamber, coffee in the middle chamber, and the top chamber for the finished product.
 When placed on the stovetop, heat produces pressure which forces the water upwards into the coffee grounds, then ultimately to the upper chamber.

-The iconic Moka Pot can be found in museums throughout the world such as the Cooper Hewitt Smithsonian Design Museum in Manhattan, the Design Museum and the Science Muesum in London, and is also included in the permanent collection at the Museum of Modern Art in New York.
+The iconic Moka Pot can be found in museums throughout the world such as the Cooper Hewitt Smithsonian Design Museum in Manhattan, the Design Museum and the Science Museum in London, and is also included in the permanent collection at the Museum of Modern Art in New York.
 It can be found in kitchens and coffeeshops across the map including the United States, Cuba, and Europe.
 To date, more than 300 million Moka Pots have been sold.

 There are different versions of the Moka Pot which are known as Stovetop Boilers, or Stovetop Coffee Makers.
 Some stovetops pots cannot be used with electric heat.

-whole bean coffee [20-25g]
+Abide Culture Coffee: whole bean [20-25g]

-*a burr grinder allows the grind to be more consistent.
+•a burr grinder allows the grind to be more consistent.

-CAUTION: after filling the bottom chamber, it will be HOT.
+NOTE: using off-boil water helps reduce brew time. when using off-boil water: after filling the bottom chamber, it will be HOT.

-fill the funnel filter basket with coffee. level the coffee but don't tamp. place the funnel filter basket back onto the bottom chamber.
+Fill the funnel filter basket with coffee.
+Level the coffee but don't tamp.
+Place the funnel filter basket back onto the bottom chamber.

-REMEMBER: the bottom chamber is HOT.
+REMEMBER: if using off-boil water, the bottom chamber is HOT.

-once the hissing is complete and the coffee changes color, remove from heat.
+Once the hissing is complete and the coffee changes color, remove from heat.

-using a cold water stream or cold towel, cool down the bottom chamber to stop the extraction process.
+Using a cold water stream or cold towel, cool down the bottom chamber to stop the extraction process.

-the brew will be dark, rich, and very concentrated. depending on how potent you like your coffee, you may want to cut the brew with hot water.
+The brew will be dark, rich, and very concentrated.
+Depending on how potent you like your coffee, you may want to cut the brew with hot water.